-To capture phonetic similarities between words we created custom tokenizer plugins that parse the utterance text and produce additional fields that represent phonetic information.
-Each string of words was transformed into phones using the CMU Pronouncing Dictionary (http://www.speech.cs.cmu.edu/cgi-bin/cmudict) as in the following example.
+NPCEditor comes with default tokenizers for words and word bigrams, which constitute separate fields as described in the previous section.
+We extended NPCEditor by creating custom tokenizer plugins that parse the utterance text and produce additional fields that represent phonetic information.
+Each string of words was transformed into phones using the CMU dictionary, as in the following example.